-Emma \e(m)-ma\ as a girl's name is pronounced EM-ah.
+Emma \e(m)-ma\ as a girls' name is pronounced EM-ah.
 It is of Old French and Old German origin, and the meaning of Emma is "entire, universal".
 Originally a short form of compound names such as Ermintrude and Irma, from the word erm(en) or irm(en).
 A royal name in medieval England, it was introduced by the Normans, and made popular because it was borne by the mother of Edward the Confessor, who was also known as Aelgifu.
 Literary: title character of the Jane Austen romance novel "Emma".
 Emma Peel was a character in the 1960s British TV series "The Avengers".
 Actresses Emma Samms, Emma Thompson; singer Emmylou Harris.

-Emma is a very popular first name for females (#134 out of 4276, Top 3%) and also a very popular surname or last name for all people (#27744 out of 88799, Top 31%) (2000 U.S. Census).
+Emma is a very popular first name for women (#134 out of 4276, Top 3%) and also a very popular surname for all people (#27744 out of 88799, Top 31%).
+(2000 U.S. Census)

 Presented below is the baby name popularity of Emma for girls.
 Emma reached its peak position of #1 in the U.S. in the year 2014.
 (2014 Birth Statistics)